AmandaLesnik/WebbCouture/README.md

 ### First-Time Visitor Goals
 - Understand the main purpose of the site quickly.
 - Navigate the site easily to find information.
-- Locate the menu and contact pages effortlessly.
+- Locate the info and contact pages effortlessly.
 - Learn what the company offers and how to get in touch.

 ## Returning Visitor Goals